Who can use this feature?

 How to use projects and tasks

-Step 1: Review your scan resultsTake a look at your findings and determine the best way to organize your projects.
+Step 1: Review your scan resultsTake a look at your scan results and findings and determine the best way to organize your projects.
 Consider time sensitivity, resources, departmental structure, and remediation plans.
 Step 2: Create a projectOnce you have a plan for how you want to organize your projects, you can create a project.
 Step 3: Create tasks from your findingsNow that your project is set up, create tasks from findings.
 Step 4: Assign tasksNow that the finding is an actionable task, assign the task to a workspace member.
-Step 5: Update the progress indicatorAs you move through remediation, keep the task progress up to date.
+Step 5: Update the progress indicator and Push tasksAs you move through remediation, keep the task progress up to date.
 All tasks are automatically set to Backlog / Reopened.
-Update the task progress from the Project tasks page, the My tasks page, or directly in the Task details page.
-If you use a supported issue tracking system, push tasks into that system and manage them there. |

 Tips for projects and tasks